-There are a few types of gap health insurance.
+There are two main types of gap health insurance.
 We discuss them below.

 The first option gives you a pot of money, say $5,000, annually.
 You would then draw on this money to pay for any deductibles, copays, and coinsurance.

-The next type pays per a scheduled benefit.
+The next type pays per a scheduled, fixed benefit.
 It is similar to a hospital indemnity plan as we have discussed before.
 It pays out for any covered accident, critical illness, or hospital confinement.
-For example, a $5,000 benefit will go towards any eligible accident, critical illness, or hospital expense.
+For example, if you have a lump-sum $5,000 hospital admission benefit, you receive this amount.

-You submit your out-of-pocket costs to the carrier, typically via an online submission.
+As we mentioned earlier, you submit your out-of-pocket costs to the carrier, typically via an online portal.
 Alternatively, you can fax or mail your information.
-The carrier then pays back your eligible out-of-pocket costs.
+The carrier then pays your benefit.

-The first type is usually the most expensive as it will pay whenever you have an eligible out-of-pocket cost.
-A family of 5 (parents and three children) can expect to pay around $70 per month for this type of policy with a $10,000 benefit.
+The first type, the “bucket-of-money”, is usually the most expensive as it will pay whenever you have an eligible out-of-pocket cost.
+How great is that?

 The second is usually the least expensive as it is just like any hospital indemnity plan.